Number of Programs: 4

 Within the Department of Chemical Engineering and Materials Science, there are 6 creep frames and one state-of-the-art thermomechanical fatigue testing machine capable of performing experiments at temperatures up to 1200 C and loads up to 10kN in vacuum (10-8 torr), inert gas, or air environments.
 In addition there is metallographic equipment for preparing samples for testing as well as for microscopic examination.
-The facilities are available to researchers from across campus and from outside the MSU community.

 The Department of Chemical Engineering and Materials Science offers Foundations in Chemical Engineering online courses and a bridging program.
 Two courses are offered:

 - CHE 804, Foundations in Chemical Engineering I